-The track ‘Medical Sensing and Stimulation’ focusses on the acquisition, processing and interpretation of medical signals (diagnostics) and the use of signals to stimulate and thereby correct or improve impaired functions of the human organism (therapy).
+The track ‘Medical Sensing and Stimulation’ focuses on the acquisition, processing and interpretation of medical signals (diagnostics) and the use of signals to stimulate and thereby correct or improve impaired functions of the human organism (therapy).

 Graduates who have followed this Master’s track have a good insight in the clinical context in which medical signals are relevant, and are able to initiate and develop innovations in the use of these signals.
 They can use their knowledge of physiology, pathophysiology, signal acquisition and processing for various clinical applications.
 They are capable of performing patient measurements independently in different situations, ranging from an out-of-hospital setting to measurements in the operating room or intensive care unit.
 They can process and interpret these data so as to contribute to a more reliable or efficient diagnosis, or to novel therapies.
 In addition, Technical Physicians of this track are trained to use signals for therapeutic applications, for example by using deep-brain stimulation in the treatment of movement disorders or epilepsy.

 FIRST YEAR COURSES 2017-2018